-Leadership is shown in the beer logo.
+Leadership is evident in the beer logo.
 The company outperforms its competitors in many ways.
-The Heineken logo highlights the most important of them: the richness of the drink and the use of only natural ingredients.
-Thanks to this, the product is soft to drink and pleasant to taste.
+The Heineken logo emphasizes the most important of them: the richness of the drink and the use of only natural ingredients.
+Thanks to this, the product turns out soft to the taste and pleasant to the touch.

 Heineken: Brand overview